Jay Tessmer

-Jay Tessmer (born December 26, 1971 in Meadville, Pennsylvania), is a former relief pitcher for Major League Baseball's New York Yankees.
-Tessmer played baseball for eight years, nearly all of them spent with an affiliate of the Yankees.
+Jay Tessmer (born December 26, 1971) is an American professional baseball relief pitcher.
+He played for the New York Yankees of Major League Baseball from 1998 to 2002.
+Tessmer played professional baseball for eight years, nearly all of them spent with an affiliate of the Yankees.
 He retired after the 2002 season, where he saw the most of his action with the Yankees' AAA affiliate, the Columbus Clippers.

 Early career

-Tessmer attended Cochranton High School in Cochranton, Pennsylvania, and would be accepted to the University of Miami, playing on their baseball team.
-He would play in the 1994 and 1995 College World Series for Miami, and was named Coral Gables Regional MVP.
-He was drafted in the nineteenth round by the Yankees in the 1995 MLB Draft, and began playing for the team's Single-A affiliate in Oneonta, New York, pitching 38.0 innings with two wins and a 0.95 ERA.
-The following season, he moved up to the Tampa Yankees and had a career-best 12-4 record and a 1.48 ERA.
-He also had 104 strikeouts, the highest total of his career.
+Tessmer attended Cochranton Junior-Senior High School in Cochranton, Pennsylvania, and was named All-Crawford County for baseball as a pitcher.
+He enrolled at the University of Miami, where he played college baseball for the Miami Hurricanes.
+He played in the 1994 and 1995 College World Series for Miami, and was named Coral Gables Regional most valuable player.

+The New York Yankees selected Tessmer in the 19th round of the 1995 MLB draft.
+He began playing for the team's Single-A affiliate in Oneonta, New York, pitching 38 innings with two wins and a 0.95 earned run average (ERA).
+The following season, he moved up to the Tampa Yankees and had a 1.48 ERA and 35 saves.